researchim-ai/oil-simulator/README.md

 The simulator implements a two-phase (oil and water) model in a 2D Cartesian grid.
 The mathematical model consists of two main equations solved sequentially.

 The pressure equation is derived from the conservation of mass for both phases and is solved implicitly.
-It now includes the effect of capillary pressure ($P_c = P_o - P_w$):
+It now includes the effect of capillary pressure ($P_c = P_o - P_w$).
+The two phase-conservation equations are:

 $$
 \nabla \cdot \left( \mathbf{K} \lambda_w \nabla p_w \right) + q_w = \phi \frac{\partial S_w}{\partial t}
 $$
 $$
 \nabla \cdot \left( \mathbf{K} \lambda_o \nabla (p_w + P_c) \right) + q_o = \phi \frac{\partial S_o}{\partial t}
 $$

-Summing these and assuming total velocity formulation leads to a pressure equation for one of the phases (e.g., water pressure $p_w$) and an explicit saturation equation.
+Summing these and applying simplifications leads to a pressure equation for one of the phases (e.g., water pressure $p_w$) and a separate saturation equation.

 The saturation equation is solved explicitly after the pressure field is known:
 $$